-Creation of a GPO requires the creation of a groupPolicyContainer Active Directory object on the GP server and a corresponding directory on the GP server's SYSVOL share.
-The creation of the Active Directory portion of the GPO MUST be accomplished through an LDAP addRequest message (as described in the specification of the GPO Creation Message, section 2.2.8.1) from the Client to the Server.
+Creation of a GPO requires the creation of a groupPolicyContainer Active Directory object on the Group Policy server and a corresponding directory on the Group Policy server SYSVOL share.
+The creation of the Active Directory portion of the GPO MUST be accomplished through an LDAP addRequest message (as described in the specification of the GPO Creation Message, section 2.2.8.1) from the Client to the Group Policy server.
 Prior to the creation of the Active Directory portion of the GPO, the parent Active Directory policies container is created through an LDAP addRequest message.

-- 1. Create Policies container as shown in an existing message specified in section 2.2.8.1.
+- Create Policies container as shown in an existing message specified in section 2.2.8.1.4.
 If the container exists, the "object already exists" error MUST be ignored.
 Other than the "object already exists" error, if the resultCode field of the addResponse message is nonzero, this protocol sequence MUST be terminated. - 2.
-Attempt to retrieve the GPO container as shown in a new message specified in section 2.2.8.1.

-If the object does not exist, create GPO container as shown in an existing message specified in section 2.2.8.1.
+Attempt to retrieve the GPO container as shown in a new message specified in section 2.2.8.1.1. - If the object does not exist, create GPO container as shown in an existing message specified in section 2.2.8.1.5.
 If the resultCode field of the addResponse message is nonzero, this protocol sequence MUST be terminated.